- Defining The Purpose Of Water Baptism:

 *The New Testament describes the ceremony of baptism as being a "burial" into water (Mark 1:5; 9-10; John 3:23; Romans 6:3-5).

 *This does not mean that there are no situations in which baptism by sprinkling water is acceptable.
-This is also not meant to suggest that people who were baptized in ways other than immersion in water have to get re-baptized or that their baptism is invalid.
+Nor is it being suggested that people who were baptized in ways other than immersion in water have to get re-baptized or that their baptism is invalid.

 No comments: